 “Before ‘being’ is divided into the ten categories, it is divided into infinite and finite. … Whatever pertains to ‘being’, then, in so far as it remains indifferent to finite and infinite, or as proper to the Infinite Being, does not belong to it as determined to a genus, but prior to any such determination, and therefore as transcendental and outside any genus.
 Whatever [predicates] are common to God and creatures are of such kind, pertaining as they do to being in its indifference to what is infinite and finite.
 For in so far as they pertain to God they are infinite, whereas in so far as they belong to creatures they are finite.
 They belong to ‘being’, then, prior to the division into the ten genera.
 Anything of this kind, consequently, is transcendental.”

 If you find this a little hard to grasp, that’s fine; it is hard to grasp, especially if you’re new to the debate.
 Don’t worry about it, though.
 You don’t need to completely track with Scotistic realism to understand my argument, or to understand Scotus’ implications.
 In short – and I promise it will be short – according to Scotus, being is a concept (and ideal) that has a real existence but an existence that transcends what we tend to think of as reality.
 The problem – the really, really big problem – is that this is an ontology called univocity of being.
-While God’s haecceity is different than mine (what makes God God is different than what makes John Ellis John Ellis), we share in this thing named being.
+While God’s haecceity is different than mine (what makes God God is different than what makes John Ellis John Ellis), we share in this thing named being, is at the center of Scotus’ argument.
 Although, and Scotus took great pains to make this clear, being applies infinitely to God and finitely to me (us) – that’s part of God’s haecceity.
 In non-academic speak, God is better at being than we are, but we have being, too.
 Ergo, the univocity of being.

 I think – I hope – that Longstreet’s question “does God use quantum theory, too?” is starting to take ontological shape and, hence, epistemological shape.